dell/csm-docs/content/docs/csidriver/features/powerscale.md

 ## PV/PVC Metrics

-CSI Driver for Dell EMC Powerscale 2.1.0 and above supports volume health monitoring.This allows Kubernetes to report on the condition of the underlying volumes via events when a volume condition is abnormal.
+CSI Driver for Dell EMC PowerScale 2.1.0 and above supports volume health monitoring.
+This allows Kubernetes to report on the condition of the underlying volumes via events when a volume condition is abnormal.
 For example, if a volume were to be deleted from the array, or unmounted outside of Kubernetes, Kubernetes will now report these abnormal conditions as events.

 To accomplish this, the driver utilizes the external-health-monitor sidecar.
-When driver detects a volume condition is abnormal, the sidecar will report an event to the corresponding PVC.
+When the driver detects a volume condition is abnormal, the sidecar will report an event to the corresponding PVC.
 To enable Volume Health Monitoring from the node side, the alpha feature gate CSIVolumeHealth needs to be enabled.
-To set interval of monitoring volume health condition, set the parameter `volumeHealthMonitorInterval`.
+To set the interval of monitoring volume health condition, set the parameter `volumeHealthMonitorInterval`.